Town of The Blue Mountains

 The Public Art Policy concentrates efforts on special programs related to the goals and procedures of the Town toward public art, including the Municipal Art Program.

-For more information, visit the Public Art Committee page.
+For more information, please visit The Blue Mountains Public Library.

 The purpose of The Blue Mountains Attainable Housing Corporation is to augment the supply of healthy and sustainable ownership and rental housing units in The Blue Mountains which are affordable to a larger portion of the population.